Take a trip back in time aboard one of our regularly scheduled passenger train trips. Excursions operate throughout the year:

 WHAT: Nevada Northern Railway has had several items restored by Rick and his crew at Rick's Restorations in Las Vegas, NV

-WHEN: The TV episodes have been aired on the History Channel since 2011.
+WHEN: American Restoration episodes have been aired on the History Channel since 2011.
 Stay tuned for more episodes in the future.

 HOW: The Nevada Northern Railway membership and donors have raised funds to have items of historical importance restored.
 You can join us on the next project.

-The Nevada Northern Railway's relationship with American Restoration happened as a fluke.
+The Nevada Northern Railway's relationship with the American Restoration T.V. show happened as a fluke.
 It was serendipitous.
 The stars were aligned.

 It all began with the strongbox.
 Before FED EX, there was the Railway Express Agency (REA).
 If you needed something shipped you used Railway Express.
 To transport valuables a strongbox was used.
 Several years ago the railroad repainted Baggage/Railway Post Office Car 20 back to its 1930s paint scheme.
 One of our members owns a 1929 Ford Model AA Railway Express Truck that is used by the museum on occasion.
 As part of our interpretation the same member purchased an old strongbox and paid to have it restored by Rick and his crew.
 This was the start of our experience with American Restoration.

-We’ve been fortunate to have been featured on six episodes of American Restoration.
+We’ve been fortunate to have been featured on six episodes of Rick Dale's American Restoration TV show.
 The episodes are:

 It has been very exciting to be on TV.
 But doing the episodes is very expensive.
 Those numbers that you see Rick give me are real (after all this is reality television.)
 So why bother?
 Fair question.